PNSVN3035/github-profiles/README.md

-# Welcome to Form Github Profiles
+# Welcome to Github Profiles

 ## Technologies Used
 - HTML, CSS & JAVASCRIPT